anjumfatima676/Artificial-Neural-Network/README.md

 Processing Method
 Learning Ability
 of a biological brain
-- Characteristics of Artificial Neural Networks
+Characteristics of Artificial Neural Networks:

 A large number of very simple processing neuron-lik e processing elements
 A large number of weighted connections between the elements